Hierakonpolis/MU-Net/README.md

 helperfile: Auxiliary functions for runMU-Net.py

-weights: trained network parameters for each dataset fold
+weights, AuxW: trained network parameters for each dataset fold

-weights_N3: network parameters when trained on N3-corrected MRI volumes
+weights_N3, AuxW_N3: network parameters when trained on N3-corrected MRI volumes

 Developed in PyTorch 1.0.1, the included script also requires nibabel, skimage and tqdm.